by Aiden Eksteen

 With a focus on being affordable, it shouldn't be surprising that the Kia Rio isn't equipped with S-Class levels of technology.
 Basic features such as halogen projector-beam headlights and power-adjustable heated exterior mirrors are standard on both models.
 The Rio LX comes fitted with a polyurethane steering wheel with tilt-only adjustment, the front seats are both six-way manually-adjustable, there's manual air conditioning, an integrated rearview camera, and hill-start assist.
 The Rio S is equipped with more of the essentials including a sliding front center armrest and 60/40 split-folding rear seats, it also gets a few more features including remote keyless entry with easy trunk release, and cruise control.
 A Kia Drive Wise forward collision-avoidance system is available for the Rio S only as are LED headlights and position lights, and an upgraded driver instrumentation cluster with a 3.5-inch display.

 Kia has always done right with the infotainment systems of their vehicles in terms of the latest and greatest technologies, and the same stands for the Rio Sedan.
 Both models come standard with a seven-inch touchscreen display that's tethered to an AM/FM/MP3-compatible stereo with a six-speaker sound system.
-The user interface is intuitive and responsive and the visuals crisp and clear, but the sound quality could do with some improvement.
+The user interface is intuitive and responsive and the images crisp and clear, but the sound quality could do with some improvement.
 Full Android Auto and Apple CarPlay functionality is standard in both models as well, along with Bluetooth audio streaming and wireless smartphone connectivity.
 In the Rio LX, there are two USB ports, an auxiliary input jack, and a single 12-volt power outlet in the front center console; the Rio S gets an additional two USB ports located at the rear of the center console for access by rear passengers.
 Satellite radio is optionally available, but only on the S model as part of the S Technology Package, also incorporating Kia's UVO3 eServices.

 Subcompacts rarely come with the latest in safety tech, and the Rio is no different, although optionally on the S trim, you can get forward collision warning and LED headlights.
 Standard across both configurations, however, you'll get ABS, EBD, a rearview camera, six standard airbags (dual front, front side, side curtain), stability control, tire pressure monitoring, and LATCH anchors for child seats in the rear.
+Despite its scant safety consignment, crashworthiness ratings for the Kia Rio are still top-notch.

 With just two trims in the Rio Sedan lineup, Kia has done well to keep the prices down low.
-The base-spec model Rio LX is priced at an affordable MSRP of $15,750, while the top-spec Rio S only asks a little more at $16,390.
+The base-spec Kia Rio LX is priced at an affordable MSRP of $15,750, while the top-spec Rio S only asks a little more at a base price of $16,390.
 Both figures exclude any tax, registration, or licensing fees as well as Kia's destination and delivery fee of $925.
 There aren't many packages or options available for either of the models, so a fully-equipped Rio S wouldn't be much more expensive than what it is at the standard level, around only $995 more excluding the minor accessories.

-There are only two models in the Rio Sedan lineup: the LX and S. Both are equipped with the same 1.6-liter four-cylinder engine coupled to a CVT automatic and front-wheel drivetrain.
+There are only two models in the Kia Rio Sedan lineup: the LX and S. Both are equipped with the same 1.6-liter four-cylinder engine coupled to a CVT automatic and front-wheel drivetrain.
 15-inch steel wheels with full covers are standard on both models, along with halogen projector-beam headlights and dual body-color heated, power side-view mirrors.

 In the Rio LX, there's a standard polyurethane steering wheel with a tilt-only adjustment, six-way manually-adjustable front seats, and manual air conditioning.
 A rearview camera and hill start assist cover the standard driver-assist features, while taking care of infotainment in a seven-inch touchscreen display with AM/FM/MP3 functionality, Bluetooth, Android Auto, Apple CarPlay, and a six-speaker sound system.